pilgrimtabby/orwell/README.md

 Use flag `-l` to list all sites on both blacklists.

 Use flag `-h` to show the help message.

+## Examples

+My friend Timmy is easily distracted while working, so he decides to block his favorite news and social media sites:

+    orwell -a nytimes.com msnbc.com foxnews.com wsj.com reddit.com instagram.com

+He's also trying to shake a bad online shopping habit, so he keeps certain sites blocked all the time:

+    orwell -x amazon.com ebay.com etsy.com temu.com

+When he opens his laptop to clock into work, he blocks his favorite sites by toggling the first blacklist:

+    orwell -t

+(He probably has to restart his internet browser for this to work.)

+After he clocks out, he re-enables them so he can doomscroll while he eats dinner:

+    orwell -t

+He can't remember what sites he's blocked, so he prints them to the console:

+    orwell -l

+And so on.
+Use it however you want.

 ### Why does Orwell ask for my password?